Travel in Israel is an Amazing Journey Through the Holy Land

 Within the walls of Jerusalem’s Old City; Christians, Muslims, Armenians and Jews share a small walled area of 0.9 square kilometres (0.35 square miles).
 Of each of these faiths, there are many denominations.

 Pilgrimage to the Holy City

-Jerusalem, deemed the holiest city in the world, attracts thousands of pilgrims each year.
+Jerusalem, deemed the holiest city in the world, attracts thousands of pilgrims yearly.
 They come to complete a spiritual journey, visit the sites Jesus walked, to see and touch the physical manifestations of their faith, and connect personally to the Holy Land.

-Religion is an integral feature of Israel and faith has played a central role in shaping Israel’s history as well as the current culture and lifestyle.
+Religion is an integral feature of Israel, and faith has played a central role in shaping Israel’s history as well as its current culture and lifestyle.
 Therefore, the most important holy sites in Jerusalem are what many come to Israel to see.
 These are some of the most revered sites in Jerusalem’s Old City.